On essentially 4-edge-connected cubic bricks: Matching covered graphs

-An edge $e$ of a brick $G$ is {\it \qbinv} if $b(G-e)=2$.
-It may be easily verified that each edge of the Petersen graph is \qbinv.
+The triangular prism $\overline{C_6}$ has a nontrivial $3$-cut $C$, and for each $e \in C$, the edge $e$ is neither removable nor does it participate in a removable doubleton.
+We prove that this phenomenon cannot occur in {\efeccb}s. \begin{theorem} In an \efeccb, each edge is either removable or otherwise participates in a removable doubleton. \end{theorem}

+It should be noted that, in a brick, any edge can participate in at most one removable doubleton.
+See Corollary~\ref{cor:mutually-dependent}.

 As mentioned earlier, for a removable edge $e$ of a brick $G$, the quantity $b(G-e)$ may be arbitrarily large.
-However, our next result shows that $b(G-e) \in \{1,2\}$ if the brick under consideration is cubic and essentially $4$-edge-connected.
+This is also true for cubic bricks, in general.
+In Section~\ref{sec:infinite-family}, we describe how one may construct such cubic bricks.
+However, our next result shows that $b(G-e) \in \{1,2\}$ if the brick under consideration is cubic as well as \efec.